5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/weapons.rst

 Shooting
 ========

 Make sure that the master arm is on.
 The HUD displays the diverse reticles in ``Attack`` mode also if master arm is off.
-If the master arm is off the weapon mode on the left side of the HUD is flashing.
+If the master arm is off, then the weapon mode on the left side of the HUD is flashing.

 Use the trigger (``Key: e``) for releasing a weapon no matter the type.